catalingavan/logbee-integrations-examples/OpenTelemetry/OpenTelemetryCollector/README.md

 # OpenTelemetry Collector

-Example sending logs and traces to logbee.net from an OpenTelemetryCollector
+Sending logs and traces from OpenTelemetry Collector to logbee.net

 ```
 docker-compose up